rux616/starfield-mantisorian-armor/support/docs/README.md

 If you _have_ disabled Starfield's ability to load mods from the "Documents\My Games\Starfield" folder, extract the archive to your Starfield installation folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield") instead.

 **Mod Manager:**
-Download and install the archive with either Mod Organizer 2 v2.5.0 Beta 14 or later ([MO2 Discord server](https://discord.gg/AKE9wRGpy4), "dev-builds" channel), or [Vortex](https://www.nexusmods.com/site/mods/1).
+Download and install the archive with either Mod Organizer 2 v2.5.1 RC 2 or later ([MO2 GitHub Releases](https://github.com/ModOrganizer2/modorganizer/releases)), or [Vortex](https://www.nexusmods.com/site/mods/1).
 I personally recommend Mod Organizer 2 (with the optional [Root Builder](https://kezyma.github.io/?p=rootbuilder) plugin to use with SFSE or any other mod that requires files be put directly in the game's installation folder).

 **Archive Invalidation:**
 Make sure your `StarfieldCustom.ini` file in the "Documents\My Games\Starfield" folder contains the following: